How to Stop Weeds Growing Through Gravel

-How to stop weeds in gravel.
+Dealing with weeds in your gravel driveway?
+Here is how to stop weeds from growing in gravel.
 It’s a common sight seeing weeds in gravel driveways.
 If you’ve not laid a good, weed control fabric foundation or just don’t keep on top of removing those weeds that have planted themselves in the gravel, it’s not long before there’s more weeds than gravel in your drive way and the only way of getting to your car is by using a machete and dodging the man eating fly traps!

 Common gravel weeds range from grassy weeds to woody weeds.
 Broadleaf, henbit, purslane, chickweed, dandelions all find it fair gain when it comes to rearing their heads between the stone.